Care Needs Assessment: Everything You Need To Know

 What can you get from doing the assessment?

-Only by completing a needs assessment will the council be able to make an informed decision on whether you are eligible for:
+After a needs assessment you will have a clearer idea of what you will need to safely remain in your own home.
+You will also be able to get a means test or financial assessment.
+Therefore, only by completing a needs assessment will the council be able to make an informed decision on whether you are eligible for:

 · A paid carer that provides practical support